Here’s a quick introduction to the residents.

 All of the kitties need sponsors.
 Some have very costly medications or special diets, which is why every kitty can have more than one sponsor.
 Your sponsorship allows us to provide top-quality care and also helps fund medical and boarding costs for respite care to keep pets with their families.
 Just click on the

 and send us a note in the SPONSOR A CAT contact form to tell us which kitty is the lucky recipient of your support!
-If you’d like us to post your name as a sponsor, we’d love to share the good news.
+If you’d like us to post your name as a sponsor, we love to share good news.

 Leo is a long-haired black male cat.
-He’s 14 years old, partially deaf, and suffers from severe allergies and asthma.
-To read more about Leo just click on the photo.
+He’s 15 going on 16 years old, partially deaf, and suffers from severe allergies and asthma.
+To read more about Leo, just click on the photo.

 Anna is beautiful and very feral.
 She’s also over 16 years old, a very advanced age for a feral.
 To read more about Anna, click on her photo.

 Sebastian came to us flea-ridden, injured, and starving.
 He showed up near Thanksgiving during a storm.
 He’s 9 years old, young in this bunch.
 Read this handsome fellow’s story by clicking on the photo.

-Bright Eyes is a beautiful 14-year-old kitty with hearing loss and chronic urinary tract problems.
-She’s in the difficult position of not being able to be in a colony outside and not being tame enough to be comfortable as a pet.
+Bright Eyes is a beautiful 15-going-on 16-year-old kitty with hearing loss and chronic urinary tract problems.
+She’s in the difficult position of being unable to be in a colony outside and not being tame enough to be comfortable as a pet.
 Check out her story by clicking on the photo.

 This is the fellow we suspect may be the daddy to the kittens.
 His new name is Earl Grey.
 Even if he’s not, he was the most patient intact male we’ve ever seen.
 He won’t be fathering any more kittens now, but he’s welcome here.
 Click on the photo to learn more.